 Step 1: Start by peeling and slicing the bananas into 1″ pieces.

-Step 3: Once the bananas are frozen, place them into a sealed container and freeze for up to 1 week before making your nice cream.
+Step 3: Once the bananas are frozen, place them into a sealed container and freeze them for up to 1 week before making your nice cream.
 Bananas will progressively turn brown over time in the freezer, so they are best used within a couple of days for this recipe.

 If you’re bananas have turned brown, try my Chunky Monkey Nice Cream where you won’t notice the discoloration.